-In the high tide and low tide chart, we can see that the first low tide will be at 3:55 am and the next low tide at 10:35 am.
-The first high tide will be at 8:00 am and the next high tide at 8:05 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 12:45 am and the next low tide will be at 11:25 pm.
+The only high tide of the day will be at 9:55 am.

-The lunar phase is a Waning Gibbous.
-Today we will have 11 hours and 4 minutes of sun.
-The solar transit will be at 12:18 pm and the length of time the moon will be visible will be 13 hours and 8 minutes.
+The lunar phase is a First Quarter Moon.
+Today we will have 11 hours and 28 minutes of sun.
+The solar transit will be at 12:19 pm and the length of time the moon will be visible will be 13 hours and 18 minutes.

-The tidal coefficient today is 57 (average).
-At noon the tidal coefficient drops to 55 to end the day with a tidal coefficient of 54.
-The tide heights today are 0.6 m, 0.7 m, 0.7 m and 1.6 m.
+The tidal coefficient today is 48, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 52 to end the day with a tidal coefficient of 57.
+The tide heights today are 0.7 m, 1.4 m and 0.6 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Wallaroo which is of 2.0 m and a minimum height of 0.1 m.

 The solunar fishing calendar in Wallaroo tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

-from 5:39 pm to 7:39 pm, very high activity Major period (moon down).
-This period of high activity coincides with sunset; therefore the sun will exercise more influence, resulting in an excellent time for fishing
+from 6:31 am to 8:31 am, very high activity Major period (moon down).
+This period of high activity coincides with sunrise; therefore the sun will exercise more influence, resulting in an excellent time for fishing

 Tide timetable for Wallaroo.
 The times are generated in local time in South Australia and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: